-Researchers found fossils that were dated at 3.7 billion years old — the oldest fossils ever found — in a newly exposed rock formation in Greenland.
-The creatures revealed in the fossils look like stromatolites, tiny layered mounds just a few centimeters tall that are known to be formed by photosynthetic microbes living in water.
+In 2016, a team of Australian scientists revealed they had discovered the world's oldest fossils in an exposed rock formation in Greenland.
+The creatures revealed in the fossils looked like stromatolites, tiny layered mounds just a few centimeters tall that are known to be formed by photosynthetic microbes living in water, reported New Scientist.

-The find was made possible due to expanded ice melt on the Greenland continent, which is exposing rocks buried beneath Greenland's ice for ages.
-The fossils were found in a region of southwest Greenland called the Isua supracrustal belt, a place that has remained relatively safe from geological processes that churn the crust and renew the Earth's features and bury the record of its history.
+Two years ago, the find was made possible due to expanded ice melt on the Greenland continent, which is exposing rocks that have been buried beneath Greenland's ice for ages.
+The fossils (or rocks) were found in a region of southwest Greenland called the Isua supracrustal belt, a place that has remained relatively safe from geological processes that churn the crust and renew the Earth's features and bury the record of its history.

-"This is one of the extremely few places where this kind of feature could still be preserved in the rock record," explained Allen Nutman of the University of Wollongong in Australia, who led the team.
+"This is one of the extremely few places where this kind of feature could still be preserved in the rock record," explained Nutman.

-"What we have in Isua is just a tiny sample of any life that may have been around at that time," said Nutman.
-“It would be like going to somewhere on Earth now and picking up some shells from a beach and getting the impression, 'Oh, that's the full diversity of life that is on the planet'."
+"What we have in Isua is just a tiny sample of any life that may have been around at that time," said Nutman in 2016.
+"It would be like going to somewhere on Earth now and picking up some shells from a beach and getting the impression, 'Oh, that's the full diversity of life that is on the planet'."

 Editor's note: This article has been updated since it was originally published in August 2016.